 To Conclude About The Rising Sun Flag

-As we mentioned before, the rising sun flag is a very delicate topic in Japan right now.
-Some people see it as a representation of the country’s history and culture while others believe it should be banned because of its links to World War II-era atrocities.
+As we mentioned, Japan’s rising sun flag is a very delicate topic.
+Some people see it as a representation of the country’s history and culture, while others believe it should be banned because of its links to World War II-era atrocities.

 What do you think about this flag?
 Should Japan stop using it?
 Leave a comment below and let us know your thoughts.